Multiple scams have affected

 balance of the check to another individual.
 Several days later the

-original check will bounce, and the individual will be out the money
+original check bounces, and the individual is out the money they sent.

-similar information to people that you do not know.
+similar information to people you do not know.
 Legitimate

 victim of one of these scams and have sustained a financial loss or